Cooper Car Company: Cooper garage

-On 1 April 1968, John Cooper leased the building, 243 Ewell Road, to the Metropolitan Police and the local Traffic Division (V Victor) moved in.
-They would stay there for the next 25 years and 'TDV' would become one of the busier police garages.
+On 1 April 1968, John Cooper leased a building at 243 Ewell Road to the Metropolitan Police and the local traffic division (V Victor) moved in.
+They would stay there for the next 25 years and TDV would become one of the busier police garages.
 In August 1968, they were supplied with two Mini Coopers, index numbers PYT767F and PYT768F.
-The centre boss of the steering wheel was replaced by a speaker and microphone and a PTT transmitter switch, was added to the steering column.
+The centre boss of the steering wheel was replaced by a speaker and microphone, and a push-to-talk transmitter switch was added to the steering column.
 The vehicles were trialled for a number of months, but no orders were placed for other garages.
 The police subsequently moved out, and the building became a Porsche dealership.